Christian Daniel

 Discipline

 What comes after the finish line isn't rest, it's the next goal.
 For 2026, two new challenges are on the calendar: FUGA300 in June, ISTRIA 300 in October — 300 kilometres each, a different format than the Ötztaler, new demands on pacing and route knowledge.
-No project, no knowledge base, no architectural experience allows you to simply stop.

 Private